Invitation-only personal loans with fixed rates from 4.99%–20.99%.

 - Amounts: $5,000 to $100,000

 - Eligibility: Minimum credit score of 680.
-You must be a US citizen or permanent resident, and 18 years or older..
+At least 18 years old, US citizen or permanent resident..

 Even Financial: Best for when you don’t know where to start